PowerLoom/docs/docs/Protocol/Specifications/state-v2.md

 ## Overview: Smart Contract Architecture

-The smart contracts that maintain the state of the protocol V2 interact are arranged as described in the diagram that follows.
+The smart contracts that maintain the state of the protocol V2 interact are arranged as depicted in the diagram that follows.

 This architecture is an upgrade from the protocol state of V1 in the following aspects: